-The Tertiary Education Quality and Standards Agency (TEQSA) is Australia’s independent national regulator of the higher education sector.
+The Tertiary Education Quality and Standards Agency (TEQSA) is Australia’s independent national quality assurance and regulatory agency for higher education.

-This charter articulates TEQSA’s commitment to everyone who deals with us.
+This service charter sets out our commitment to everyone who deals with us.
 This includes higher education providers, members of the public, current and prospective students at Australian higher education providers, experts and peak bodies with responsibility for representing the sector we regulate.

-- courtesy and respect from our staff we will do the best we can to help resolve your issues
+- do the best we can to help resolve your issue

-- we will be responsive to the needs of people from culturally diverse backgrounds,
+- be responsive to the needs of people from culturally diverse backgrounds

-- your complaints will be handled professionally and as quickly as possible
+- handle your complaint professionally and as quickly as possible

-- written TEQSA correspondence will include a contact name and contact details
+- issue any correspondence with a contact name and details

-- we will protect your personal information according to the law.
+- protect your personal information according to the law.

 - treat our staff with courtesy and respect